Meet your Therapists

 What can you expect working with me at Identity Insights?
 If you are seeking medical transitional needs (hormone replacement therapy/cross sex hormone therapy) or surgical options, be prepared to get connected to local medical professionals in town!
 I am also competent in intimacy counseling of all kinds for couples, including areas of communication, sexual dysfunctions, addictions, and lifestyle dynamics.
 With me, you can also expect to reduce your problem symptoms through skill based learning in and out of session, and gain mental health tools to take home.
 If you are ready to work on your mental health issues, and move forward in discovering who you are and how to move past your issues then let's get started!
 Imagine waking up as the person you want to be inside and out!

 I graduated from the University of Tennessee with a BA in 2013, and from Valparaiso University with an MA in mental health counseling in 2015.
-I am the #1 Gender Therapist in Grand Junction, and also specialize in sexual dysfunctions and sexual addictions.
+I have specialized in gender and trans-affirming therapy in Grand Junction for the past 5 years, and also specialize in sexual dysfunctions and sexual addictions.
 I work closely with the LGBTQ+ community, and also served as the former president of the PFLAG Grand Junction chapter (Parents and Friends of Lesbians and Gays) from 2016-2020.
-I use a combination of Person Centered, Cognitive Behavioral Therapy, Solution Focused Therapy, and Motivational Interviewing.
+I use a combination of Person Centered, Emotional Freedom Techniques, Cognitive Behavioral Therapy, Solution Focused Therapy, Reality Therapy, and Motivational Interviewing.

 Did you know I've been published for my work on sexual dysfunction?